-Health care costs are high but a new research study shows the cost of extended care related to dementia is more expensive and more burdensome than other health issues.
-Much of the caregiving costs for these people are not covered by traditional health insurance or, for those 65 and older, Medicare.
-This means the cost of care is out-of-pocket placing a financial burden on the American family.
+Health care costs are high, but a recent research study shows the cost of extended care related to dementia is more expensive and more burdensome than other health issues.
+Part of the problem is that most dementia care costs are not covered by traditional health insurance, including Medicareand supplements.
+The result is American families find themselves in a financial crisis, often placing the role of caregiving on a family member.

 Health care and caregiving costs for dementia patients tend to be in the final five years of life.
-The study shows these costs are higher compared to patients with cancer, heart disease, and other illnesses, the study suggests.
+The study shows these costs are higher compared to patients with cancer, heart disease, and other illnesses.

-The study findings were published online Oct.
-26 in the Annals of Internal Medicine.
-The research found that total “social costs” — such as government spending, private insurance and out-of-pocket expenditures for dementia patients — were 57% greater than costs associated with death from other conditions.
+The study findings, published in the Annals of Internal Medicine, found that total “social costs” — such as government spending, private insurance, and out-of-pocket expenditures for dementia patients — were 57% greater than costs associated with death from other conditions.

 “The magnitude of the difference was shocking to me, even though the trend is what I expected.”Dr. Amy Kelley, an associate professor of geriatrics and palliative medicine at Icahn School of Medicine at Mount Sinai in New York City.

-This is a really big issue for women.
+This is a huge issue for women.
 The Alzheimer’s Association says a 65-year-old American woman has a 1 in 6 chance of developing Alzheimer’s disease.
-That does not count other types of memory loss such as simple dementia that impacts people, nor does it count early-onset Alzheimer’s which impacts younger people.
+That does not count other types of memory loss, such as simple dementia that impacts people, nor does it count early-onset Alzheimer’s, impacting younger people.

 The average total cost per person with dementia five years before death was more than $287,000.
 That number compared to costs ranging from $173,000 to $197,000 among the other groups.
 Medicareexpenses were similar among patient groups.
 But, the average out-of-pocket spending for dementia patients was 81% higher than it was for those without dementia, the study showed.